-- Single/isolated instance(s) of improperly positioning or maintaining electrical fly traps or insect light traps. - Single/isolated instance(s) of a fly swatter found in production or storage area. - Single/isolated instance(s) of grain or pellet baits being used in an outside bait station (external trap). - Single can of fly spray (or other insecticide) found in the production/storage areas (including chemical/sanitation storage). - Single/isolated instance (up to three snap traps) of snap traps being used outside a trap box (not presenting risk to product or packaging). - Single/isolated instance(s) of any other issues noted on the compliance criteria.
+- Single/isolated instance(s) of improperly positioning or maintaining electrical fly traps or insect light traps. - Single/isolated instance(s) of a fly swatter found in production or storage area. - Single/isolated instance(s) of grain or pellet baits being used in an outside bait station (external trap). - Single can of fly spray (or other insecticide) found in the production/storage areas (including chemical/sanitation storage) - Single/isolated instance (up to three snap traps) of snap traps being used outside a trap box (not presenting risk to product or packaging). - Single/isolated instance(s) of any other issues noted on the compliance criteria.

-- Numerous instances of improperly positioning or maintaining electrical fly traps or insect light traps. - Numerous instances fly swatters found in production or storage area. - Numerous instances of grain or pellet bait being used in an outside bait station (external trap). - More than one can of fly spray (or other insecticide) found in the production/storage areas (including chemical/sanitation storage).
+- Numerous instances of improperly positioning or maintaining electrical fly traps or insect light traps. - Numerous instances of fly swatters found in production or storage area. - Numerous instances of grain or pellet bait being used in an outside bait station (external trap). - More than one can of fly spray (or other insecticide) found in the production/storage areas (including chemical/sanitation storage). - Single instance of bait/poison inside the facility (inside of a trap).

-- Single instance of bait/poison inside the facility (inside of a trap). - Single instance of bait/poison found outside of a trap, outside the facility. - Numerous instances of snap traps being used outside a trap box. - Snap traps using an allergenic bait. - Numerous instance(s) of any other issues noted on the compliance criteria.
+- Single instance of bait/poison found outside of a trap, outside the facility. - Numerous instances of snap traps being used outside a trap box. - Snap traps using an allergenic bait. - Numerous instance(s) of any other issues noted on the compliance criteria.

-- More than one instance of bait/poison inside the facility (inside of a trap). - Single instance of bait/poison inside the facility (outside of a trap). - More than one instance of bait/poison found outside of a trap, outside the facility. - More than one major deficiency. - Systematic use of snap traps outside of trap boxes. - Any observation of contamination of product or product contact material (this qualifies for an automatic failure and applies under 5.02.01 and/or 5.02.02.
+- More than one instance of bait/poison inside the facility (inside of a trap). - Single instance of bait/poison inside the facility (outside of a trap). - More than one instance of bait/poison found outside of a trap, outside the facility. - More than one major deficiency. - Systematic use of snap traps outside of trap boxes. - Any observation of contamination of product or product contact material (this qualifies for an automatic failure and applies under 1.3.1 and/or 1.3.2.

-5.02.07: Are pest control devices maintained in a clean and intact condition and marked as monitored (or bar code scanned) on a regular basis?
+1.3.7: Are pest control devices maintained in a clean and intact condition and marked as monitored (or bar code scanned) on a regular basis?

-Total compliance (5 points): All pest control devices should be maintained clean, in working condition and replaced when damaged in order to accomplish their intended use.
+Total compliance (5 points): All pest control devices should be maintained clean, in working order and replaced when damaged in order to accomplish their intended use.
 Date of inspections should be posted on the devices as well as kept on file (unless barcode scanned).
+This included any in-house service inspections.